solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 picked block.
 We also send out stake of received `HeaviestFork` messages so that we can proceed to next step when enough validators are ready.

-### 4. Exit "silent repair phase": Proceed to restart if everything looks okay,
+### 4. Exit "silent repair phase": Restart if everything okay, halt otherwise
-halt otherwise

 All validators in restart keep counting the number of `HeaviestFork` where `received_heaviest_stake` is higher than 80%.
 Once a validator counts that 80%